 You’ve likely heard that brevity is the soul of wit.
 Well, it’s also the soul of great customer service.
 Be polite, but don’t bury the information your customer needs to know.

 When your contacts agree to let you text them, it’s a sign of trust.
-They may be frustrated, especially where millennials are concerned, if you take too long getting to the point.
+They may be frustrated, especially where millennials are concerned, if you take too long to get to the point.

 On that note, be sure you don’t take too long to reply to messages.
 That doesn’t mean you have to know all the answers to customers’ questions instantly, but even a “Hi!
 We’ve received your message and will get back to you shortly” is better than no reply at all.